-Bow Valley Insurance has been serving Alberta as a leading independent insurance broker for 35 years.
-Through working with our brokers you benefit from the ability to choose from policies provided by several nationally recognized insurance companies.
+Bow Valley Insurance has been an leading independent insurance broker for 35 years.
+Through working with our brokers you benefit from the ability to choose from policies provided by nationally recognized insurance companies.

 What to Know About Your Policy